 Essential Tools for Digitizing

-In addition to software, digitizers require graphic design software (e.g., Adobe Illustrator) to prepare vector files, a reliable computer, and embroidery machines that are compatible with different file formats.
+In addition to software, digitizers require graphic design software (e.g., Adobe Illustrator) to prepare vector files, a reliable computer, and embroidery machines compatible with different file formats.
 These tools help ensure that designs are created efficiently and can be easily transferred to the embroidery machine.

 File Formats and Compatibility